 Similarly, on replacing $T^{\gamma\delta}{}_{\mu\nu}$ in ~(\ref{DDIgeneral}) with the Weyl tensor $C^{\gamma\delta}{}_{\mu\nu}$ and contracting it with $C^{\mu\nu}{}_{\lambda\alpha} C^{\beta\lambda}{}_{\gamma\delta}$, one obtains

-Expressing the Weyl tensors here in terms of the Riemann tensor, and combining with~(\ref{DDI2C}), one finds~(\ref{DDIeven2}). \textbf{Odd Parity DDIs} \\~ The number of independent identities in the odd parity case is larger as compared to the even-parity case due to the presence of the Levi-Civita tensor.
+Expressing the Weyl tensors here in terms of the Riemann tensor and combining with ~(\ref{DDI2C}) provides one route to obtaining~(\ref{DDIeven2}) \textbf{Odd Parity DDIs} \\~ The number of independent identities in the odd parity case is larger as compared to the even-parity case due to the presence of the Levi-Civita tensor.
 Indeed, let us start with identities with one curvature tensor.
-First of all the following identity is true, see, e.g.~\cite{Stephani:2003tm},
+First of all, the following identity is true, see, e.g.~\cite{Stephani:2003tm},

 where $^*C_{\alpha\beta\gamma\delta}$ and $C^*_{\alpha\beta\gamma\delta}$ are the left dual and right dual of the Weyl tensor: